Tyler Shough: Oregon (2018–2020)

-Texas Tech
+Texas Tech (2021–2023)

-On February 22, 2021, Shough announced that he was transferring to Texas Tech University.
+On February 22, 2021, Shough announced that he was transferring to Texas Tech University to play for the Red Raiders.
 Arriving at Texas Tech, Shough battled for the starting quarterback position against senior Henry Colombi and freshmen Maverick McIvor, Donovan Smith, and Behren Morton.
 In the team's spring game, Shough led the team in passing, finishing 8-of-15 for 106 yards.
 On August 24, head coach Matt Wells announced that Shough would be the starter for the team's week one game against Houston.
 In his first start for Texas Tech, Shough finished 17-of-24 for 231 yards with one touchdown along with a rushing touchdown as the Red Raiders won 38–21.
 During the team's week 4 game against Texas, Shough broke his collarbone.

 Prior to the 2022 season, Shough was in a competition for the starting quarterback position against sophomore Donovan Smith.
 On August 21, Shough was named the team's week one starter against Murray State.
-Against Murray State, Shough exited the game after the first quarter due to a possible injury and did not return to the game.
-It was later announced that Shough had injured his left shoulder and would be out for at least two weeks.
+Against Murray State, Shough exited the game after the first quarter due to a left shoulder injury and would be out for at least two weeks.
 In the regular season finale against Oklahoma, Shough finished with a career-high 436 passing yards in the 51–48 overtime victory.
 In the Texas Bowl against Ole Miss, Shough finished the game with 242 passing yards and a touchdown along with a career-high 111 rushing yards and two rushing touchdowns in the 42–25 victory, being named the game's MVP.

 In week 4 of the 2023 season, in the first quarter against West Virginia, Shough appeared to have rolled his ankle on a run then rolled it again on the following play attempting a pass.
 After the second play, Shough went down and was eventually carted off the field with an air cast on his left ankle.
-It was later revealed that Shough had a broken fibula and will need surgery.
+It was later revealed that Shough had a broken fibula and would need surgery.
 He entered the transfer portal for the second time on November 20, 2023.

 Shough at the 2025 Senior Bowl.

-Louisville
+Louisville (2024)

-On December 5, 2023, it was announced that Shough had transferred to the University of Louisville.
+On December 5, 2023, it was announced that Shough had transferred to the University of Louisville to play for the Cardinals.
 During the 2024 season, Shough led the Cardinals as QB1 to a regular season record of 8–4, 5–3 in ACC play.
 Notable individual performances include a four-touchdown, 342 yards-passing showing in a 52–45 loss to the University of Miami (FL) at home, as well as playing a major role in the 33–21 upset win vs Clemson on the road.